Joint Pain, Could Your Nutrition Be At Fault?

 Eating a healthy diet is therefore important to joint health and also the management of painful joint conditions not least through its influence on our body weight, body composition and ability to remain active.
 RRMG patients benefit from dietary analysis, lifestyle assessment and subsequent dietary manipulations to redress excess weight, obesity and nutrient imbalances that negatively impact joint health.
 There also a number of healthy food choices, joint treatment options and exercise prescriptions that can have important roles to play when joint become troubled.

 The Mediterranean Diet (MD) has emerged from the traditional cuisines and customs associated with countries bordering the Mediterranean Sea and is seen to have positive outcomes for joint health.
 Both clinical and experimental studies have found that a MD has health benefits that seem to have some correlation with the actions of nonsteroidal anti-inflammatory drugs (NSAIDs).
 Using food is always favourable to taking medicines and evidence suggests that the MD diet has a number of anti-inflammatory properties conferred to those who regularly follow this approach to eating.
-Further, the greater the adherence to a MD the greater the benefits5 which can include reduced joint pain as a consequence of its ability to reduce inflammation.
+Further, the greater the adherence to a MD the greater the benefits which can include reduced joint pain as a consequence of its ability to reduce inflammation.
 MD’s tend to include the consumption of low glycaemic index fruits (e.g., oranges, grapes, apples, blueberries), vegetables, olive oil consumption/high unsaturated fats, a low level of dairy products and red meat, moderate to high level of wild fish and modest alcohol intakes.
 Olive oil is the ultimate pillar of the MD containing a substance called oleocanthal that possesses strong anti-inflammatory activities once consumed.

 Other foods and spices